jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 * **Maven Configuration Problem: Project configuration is not up-to-date with pom.xml.
 Run Maven->Update Project or use Quick Fix.**

       This error can occur with quickstart projects that are composed of multiple subprojects.
 The import of a project on one thread may trigger Eclipse to refresh a project on another thread making the project state appear to be inconsistent.
-To resolve the errors, right-click on the parent project in JBoss Developer Studio and choose `Maven` --> `Update Project`.
+To resolve the errors, right-click on the parent project in Red Hat CodeReady Studio and choose `Maven` --> `Update Project`.
 Make sure all the projects are selected and click `OK`.
 This should resolve the errors.

 * **Maven Configuration Problem: Endorsed directory QUICKSTART_HOME/some-path/target/endorsed' is missing.
 You may need to a perform a Maven command line build in order to create it.**

     This error occurs if endorsed directories are defined in the `maven-compiler-plugin` configuration of the quickstart POM file.
-To resolve the error, right-click on error in the JBoss Developer Studio `Problems` window and choose `Quick Fix`.
+To resolve the error, right-click on error in the Red Hat CodeReady Studio `Problems` window and choose `Quick Fix`.
 This opens a window with the fix `Run 'mvn process-sources' to execute dependency:copy` selected.
 Click `Finish` to resolve the error.
 For more information, see [JBoss Maven Integration](http://docs.jboss.org/tools/whatsnew/maven/maven-news-3.3.0.CR1.html).

 * **Maven pom Loading Problem: Overriding managed version 1.0.2.Final for wildfly-maven-plugin pom.xml.**